The balanced-varied diet provides the body with all the nutrients required to maintain a healthy body and mind, supporting tissue regeneration.

 - Processed and industrialized foods have a far-reaching negative impact on the body and mind.

 - Many chronic illnesses are the result of poor nutrition.
-Due to changes in life habits and lack of free time, large populations worldwide have been consuming processed and industrialized foods in recent decades.
+Due to changes in life habits and lack of free time, large populations worldwide have consumed processed and industrialized foods in recent decades.

 4 Avoidance of one of the food macronutrients is a mistake!